Niger Travel Information

 Local time is GMT +1.

 Electrical current is 220 volts, 50Hz.
 Two-pinned plugs with round pins are standard.

 French is the official language of Niger and is widely spoken.

 Malaria prophylaxis is recommended for all travellers in all areas of Niger and a yellow fever vaccination is required for all travellers arriving from countries with a risk of yellow fever transmission, and is recommended for all travel to Niger.
 A meningococcus vaccination is recommended for travel during the dry season, between November and June.

-Medical facilities are extremely limited in Niger and travellers should ensure that they have comprehensive travel and health insurance.
-Bring medications in its original packaging, accompanied by a signed and dated letter from a doctor detailing what each medicine is and why it is required; carry a bag of essential medical supplies as well.
+Medical facilities are extremely limited in Niger and travellers should ensure that they have comprehensive travel insurance.
+Bring medication in its original packaging, accompanied by a signed and dated letter from a doctor detailing what each medicine is and why it is required; carry a bag of essential medical supplies as well.